VALIXR-Neural-Rendering/pycr/README.md

 ## Running the software

 1. Open `pycr` -> `pycr.sln` in Visual Studio (tested on VS2022)
-2. Run the solution (in Release-x64 mode)
+2. Build the `pycr` project in the solution (in Release-x64 mode)
+3. Run the solution

 ## Documentation of `pycr`